usnistgov/ARIAC_docs/en/latest/_sources/pages/scenario.rst

 Step 1a: Physical Inspection
 ============================

 The conveyor speed and feed rate for the inspection conveyor are set by the team in their configuration file.
-After the competition is started a service will become available to control the cell feed type for for the inspection conveyor.
+After the competition is started, a service will become available to control the cell feed type for the inspection conveyor.
 Available types are in :ref:`CellTypes.msg <cell_types_msg>`.
 Sending NONE will disable the cell feed.

-For each cell the team should read data from lidar sensors placed around the inspection conveyor to determine whether or not the cell is defective.
+For each cell, the team should read data from lidar sensors placed around the inspection conveyor to determine whether the cell is defective.
 After the inspection is complete, an inspection report is sent by the team.
 If the cell passes inspection the inspection door will open, if not the cell will drop into the bin next to the conveyor.

 .. figure:: /_static/images/task_1a.gif
   :width: 100%